rocknrome/Tea-Cozy/README.md

 # Tea-Cozy
-HTML/CSS site of a Tea company
+HTML/CSS site of a Tea company from a mockup